Basic tutorial¶

 from tripper import Namespace

-It can also be used with DLite and SOFT7 data models.
+One can also work directly with DLite and SOFT7 data models.
 Here we repeat the above with DLite:

 import dlite

-The add_function() describes a function and adds mappings for its arguments and return value(s).
-Currently EMMO and the Function Ontology (FnO) are supported.
+method documents a Python function semantically and adds mappings for its arguments and return value(s).

 def mean(x, y):